-- To quantify area size of runoff plumes within the SCB using SeaWiFS observations from October 1997 to June 2003, specifically identifying nLw555 values that serve as the optimal plume boundary indicator in different regions; - To explore the correlation between plume area and the amount of stormwater discharged from coastal watersheds in different sub-regions of the SCB, with a focus on the time lag between rainstorms, extent of plume, and persistence of the plume;

-- To describe typical sizes and patterns of stormwater plumes in different regions of the SCB; and - To relate the correlations between rainstorms, plumes, and the physiographic and land-use characteristics of watersheds.
+- To quantify areas of runoff plumes within the SCB using SeaWiFS observations from October 1997 to June 2003, specifically identifying nLw555 values that serve as the optimal plume boundary indicator in different regions; - To explore the correlation between plume area and the amount of stormwater discharged from coastal watersheds in different sub-regions of the SCB, with a focus on the time lag between rainstorms, extent of plume and persistence of the plume; - To describe typical sizes and patterns of stormwater plumes in different regions of the SCB; - To relate the correlations between rainstorms and plumes with the physiographic and land-use characteristics of watersheds.

-Coastal watersheds in southern California
+2. Coastal watersheds in Southern California

-In this study, we analyzed statistical relationships between freshwater discharge and plume size in four rectangular ocean regions in the near-shore zone of the SCB.
-Satellite-sensed visible spectral radiance (ocean color) data were obtained, processed, and analyzed within the part of each rectanglular area (VE, SM, SP, and SD; Figure 1) providing ocean data.
-Each ocean region was associated with the group of coastal watersheds (Figure 1; Table 1), within which freshwater runoff originated, primarily from the water precipitated during rainstorms.
+In this study, we analyze statistical relationships between freshwater discharge and plume size in four rectangular ocean regions in the near-shore zone of the SCB (Fig. 1).
+Satellitesensed visible spectral radiance (ocean color) data were obtained, processed, and analyzed within the part of each rectangle (VE, SM, SP, and SD at Fig. 1) that contained ocean data.
+Each ocean region was associated with the group of coastal watersheds (1-12 at Fig. 1; see also Table 1), within